madetech/handbook/roles/sfia/lead_user_researcher.md

 - Leads the delivery of user research
 - Explores and pushes the practice of user research here at Made Tech

 ### Knowledge

 Expert understanding of planning and applying quantitative and qualitative methodologies on complex programmes of UCD work.

 #### Examples of behaviour and responsibilities

 Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
 The list is provided for illustrative purposes only.

 - Wide range of quantitative and qualitative experience, expertise in a wide range of research methodologies
 - Can fully explain the purpose and activities of each GDS phase of service delivery and the role of user researchers to clients unfamiliar or uncomfortable with that way of working.
-- Takes responsibility for exploring and trialling new tools and techniques that will continue to push the growth of user research at Madetech
+- Takes responsibility for exploring and trialling new tools and techniques that will continue to push the growth of user research at Made Tech
 - Trusted and approachable user research expert that clients and internal folk approach for support and advice
 - Understands how to measure the impact and effectiveness of user research at Made Tech and the things we can do to improve as a team
 - Able to plan and manage user research on complex programmes of work
 - Responsible for the standards and ethical conduct of user research here at Made Tech
 - Confident in carrying out user research with vulnerable and marginalised groups
 - Uses insights to inform strategic direction
-- Able to assess the suitability of potential candidates for user research roles at Madetech
+- Able to assess the suitability of potential candidates for user research roles at Made Tech

 ### Business Skills

 Is a trusted, honest and respected leader.
 Communicates effectively, both formally and informally.
 Is confident at selling UCD work in the public sector.

 #### Examples of behaviour and responsibilities

 Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
 The list is provided for illustrative purposes only.

 - Regularly represents Made Tech in the wider UCD community through writing or speaking
 - Trustworthy, acts with integrity, openness and impartiality with research participants
 - Able to navigate and handle conflict within teams and with clients
 - Leads proposal writing around UCD activities with the sales team
-- Confident at pitch presentations and selling Madetech in front of clients
+- Confident at pitch presentations and selling Made Tech in front of clients
-- Able to give constructive feedback to senior management to continue to improve how we develop and grow UCD at Madetech
+- Able to give constructive feedback to senior management to continue to improve how we develop and grow UCD at Made Tech